 Mr. Rendzio is certified by the Florida Bar as a Board Certified Construction Lawyer and has achieved an AV® Preeminent rating by Martindale-Hubbell®, which is the highest peer review rating available for ethical and legal ability.
 He has an AVVO rating of 10/10.
 He was selected for inclusion in Super Lawyers® magazine beginning in 2010 for construction litigation and recognized in Jacksonville Magazine’s 904 Top Lawyers in Jacksonville for construction law.
-His representation has involved owners, architects, engineers, contractors, developers, insurance carriers, and sureties in disputes involving insurance coverage issues, roof design, building envelope, water intrusion, general construction issues, mechanical equipment design and construction, EIFS-related issues, and design defects.
+Mr. Rendzio has represented owners, architects, engineers, contractors, developers, insurance carriers, and sureties in disputes involving insurance coverage issues, roof design, building envelope, water intrusion, general construction issues, mechanical equipment design and construction, EIFS-related issues, and design defects.
 His practice involves matters in various courts and before arbitration tribunals within Florida and throughout the United States.
 In addition to construction litigation experience, other areas of experience have included representing parties in aviation actions, as well as medical malpractice and personal injury lawsuits.
 Commercial and business litigation experience has included representing clients with complex contractual issues including insurance and securities matters.
 Class action litigation has involved representing clients in matters involving large, national corporations.
 Mediation and arbitration experience include insurance-coverage issues, real estate/title disputes, construction defect matters, bond/lien claims, business litigation disputes, as well as personal injury actions.
-In addition to his experience as a litigator and ADR professional, Mr. Rendzio has served as a Circuit Judge wherein his docket consisted of a Unified Family Court (dissolution, paternity, juvenile delinquency, dependency, Baker Act hearings, guardianships, Marchman Act hearings, injunctions, and Risk Protection Orders).
+In addition to his experience as a litigator and ADR professional, Mr. Rendzio has as a Circuit Judge where his docket consisted of a Unified Family Court (dissolution, paternity, juvenile delinquency, dependency, Baker Act hearings, guardianships, Marchman Act hearings, injunctions, and Risk Protection Orders).

 Arbitrator, mediator, voluntary trial judge (Section 44.104, Fla.
 Stat.), and attorney (practice areas: construction litigation, business litigation, commercial litigation, and appellate practice).